wp-plugins/masjidnow/readme.txt

 Email me through the contact form at masjidnow.com

 == Changelog ==

+= 0.9.7 =
+* Added ability to only display iqamah timings, instead of both iqamah and adhan timings.
+* Fixed bug where initial iqamah and adhan timings were showing the timings from the last day of the month instead of the correct day's.

 = 0.9.6 =
 * Added ability to change date.